-In a Texas divorce sometimes one spouse requires financial assistance from their soon-to-be ex-spouse.
+In a Texas divorce, sometimes one spouse requires financial assistance from their soon-to-be ex-spouse.
 This is not a novel concept.
-Many people over the course of time have divorced their spouse with little economic support from family available to them.
-For instance, if you are a mother of four who has stayed home and cared for the kids while your husband went out into the world and made a name for himself in professional circles then your situation is what I am talking about.
+Many people with time have divorced their spouse with little economic support from family available to them.
+For instance, if you are a mother of four who has stayed home and cared for the kids while your husband went out into the world and made a name for himself in professional circles, then your situation is what I am talking about.
 There are many layers to a divorce case-especially one where spousal support is needed.

 Staying in a marriage because you fear what your post-divorce life will look like

 The first layer that I wanted to discuss today deals with the twin desires for happiness and peace of mind.
-On the one hand you may be wanting to get a divorce from your spouse because you have not been happy for a long time.
-If you are a stay at home parent you feel like although your spouse has provided for you and your children, actions he or she have taken in recent months justify a divorce.
+On the one hand, you may be wanting to get a divorce from your spouse because you have not been happy for a long time.
+If you are a stay-at-home parent, you feel like although your spouse has provided for you and your children, actions they have taken in recent months justify a divorce.
 You value your happiness but worry that a divorce will lead to instability for your children.

 What if you get a divorce and you have no money to pay for a place to live?
-What will happen with your kids?
+What will happen to your kids?
 Will the judge force the kids to live with your spouse because you can’t afford to raise them?
 How will you get a job when you haven’t worked in many years?
-Will employers skip over your resume due to large gaps in employment?
-You could have so many concerns that you feel like the benefits of a divorce are outweighed by the uncertainty at your post-divorce life.
+Will employers skip over your resume due to significant gaps in employment?
+You could have so many concerns that you feel like the benefits of divorce are outweighed by the uncertainty in your post-divorce life.
 So, you decide to tough it out for the sake of your kids and the sake of your own stable life.

 What comes next after the divorce?

 Although you have heard from friends and family that a divorce can sometimes last for months and months, you understand that the case will not go on forever.
-Once your divorce is over with you have understandable concerns about how you will get back on your feet.
-Paying for a lawyer seems daunting enough, but how about paying a mortgage, private school tuition and saving for your own retirement.
-You had planned on living off of your spouse’s 401(k) but that dream died the second you realized that you would have to file for divorce sooner rather than later.
+Once your divorce is over with you, have understandable concerns about how you will get back on your feet.
+Paying for a lawyer seems daunting enough, but how about paying a mortgage, private school tuition, and saving for your retirement.
+You had planned on living off of your spouse’s 401(k), but that dream died the second you realized that you would have to file for divorce sooner rather than later.

-Since you’ve been home raising a family you have no employment history whatsoever to speak of.
-Volunteering at your church to fill in when the office secretary was out sick would keep you busy, but is not exactly something that makes your resume shine.
-Your husband’s income was more than enough to pay for the essentials and then some during the course of your marriage.
-Now you are forced to think about what sort of employment is available for a mother and home economist in 2020.
+Since you’ve been home raising a family, you have no employment history whatsoever to speak of.
+Volunteering at your church to fill in when the office secretary was out sick would keep you busy but is not exactly something that makes your resume shine.
+Your husband’s income was more than enough to pay for the essentials and then some during your marriage.
+Now you are forced to think about what employment is available for a mother and home economist in 2020.

 Can you afford to get divorced?
 Can you afford to stay married?
-These are the sort of tough questions that I imagine many of you have had to come to terms with in the weeks and months that saw your divorce approaching.
-Fortunately for you there are solutions to the problems that you are concerned with.
-What’s more- there may not even be a problem that you have to confront if you are able to negotiate well during the divorce.
+These are the sort of tough questions that I imagine many of you have had to come to terms within the weeks and months that saw your divorce approaching.
+Fortunately for you, there are solutions to the problems that you are concerned with.
+What’s more- there may not even be a problem you have to confront if you can negotiate well during the divorce.

 Spousal support: Three types for divorcing Texans

-In television and movies we hear about a concept called “alimony.”
-Usually you hear about it in situations where rich and successful people are going through a divorce and the super rich husband is forced to pay his only moderately rich wife a certain sum of money in order to keep her happy and prevent a possibly worse outcome in a divorce trial.
-While there is some accuracy as far as negotiating a settlement in order to avoid going to see the judge, the rest of this situation is just made for good entertainment, not based in reality.
+In television and movies, we hear about a concept called “alimony.”
+Usually, you hear about it in situations where wealthy and successful people are going through a divorce, and the super-rich husband is forced to pay his only moderately prosperous wife a certain sum of money to keep her happy and prevent a possibly worse outcome in a divorce trial.
+While there is some accuracy in negotiating a settlement to avoid seeing the judge, the rest of this situation is just made for good entertainment, not based on reality.

 Here is how alimony works in Texas

 First off, it may surprise you to learn that there is no such thing as an alimony law in Texas.
-Yes, there are alimony-like concepts in the Texas Family Code but nothing explicitly called alimony like there is in other states.
-You will come to find out if you take the plunge into the world of divorce in Texas that there are a range of alimony-esque features to divorce in our state, however.
+Yes, there are alimony-like concepts in the Texas Family Code, but nothing explicitly called alimony in other states.
+However, you will come to find out if you take the plunge into the world of divorce in Texas that there are a range of alimony-esque features to divorce in our state.

 The first type of spousal support that I would like to discuss today is called temporary spousal support.
-This type of spousal support is, you guessed it: temporary.
-Court ordered payments of temporary monetary support to be paid from your spouse to you during the course of your divorce case.
-Typically speaking temporary spousal support would be paid as a result of having temporary orders in place that mandate such payments.
+This type of spousal support is, you guessed it: interim—court-ordered payments of quick monetary support to be paid from your spouse to you during your divorce case.
+Typically speaking, temporary spousal support would be delivered due to having temporary orders in place that mandate such payments.

 You can have temporary spousal support ordered by a judge in a temporary orders hearing.
-This would entail you and your spouse going to see a judge for a hearing to establish temporary orders.
-A hearing sounds like not such a big deal, but I will warn you that a temporary orders hearing is a mini trial.
-Your attorney and your spouse’s attorney would both submit evidence to the judge in order to make a case on a number of different issues- spousal support included.
+This would entail you and your spouse seeing a judge for a hearing to establish temporary orders.
+A hearing sounds like a big deal, but I will warn you that a temporary orders hearing is a mini-trial.
+Your attorney and your spouse’s attorney would both submit evidence to the judge to make a case on several different issues- spousal support included.

-At the conclusion of the hearing, the judge would make rulings on any issue submitted to him.
-If he finds that you are in need of spousal support he would issue an order that mandates your husband to pay you spousal support for the duration of the divorce.
-Once your final decree of divorce is approved the temporary spousal support would end.
+After the hearing, the judge would make rulings on any issue submitted to him.
+If he finds that you need spousal support, he will issue an order that mandates your husband to pay you spousal support for the duration of the divorce.
+Once your final decree of divorce is approved, the temporary spousal support would end.

-Or, you and your spouse could negotiate in mediation the payment of spousal support on a temporary basis.
-You would be able to avoid having to go see the judge by doing so.
-This is a cheaper and most time effective method of getting the support that you need to make it through your divorce in one piece financially.
+Or, you and your spouse could negotiate in mediation the payment of spousal support temporarily.
+You would be able to avoid having to see the judge by doing so.
+This is a cheaper and most time-effective method of getting the help that you need to make it through your divorce in one piece financially.

 An extreme story that relates to temporary spousal support

-Our office represented a husband/father a couple years ago who was going through a divorce.
-This man, his wife and three kids lived in a beautiful home here on the north side of Houston.
-While the divorce was ongoing we attended a mediation session where the subject of the family home came up.
+Our office represented a husband/father a couple of years ago who was going through a divorce.
+This man, his wife, and three kids lived in a beautiful home here on the north side of Houston.
+While the divorce was ongoing, we attended a mediation session where the subject of the family home came up.
 Namely: who was going to be able to stay in the house during the divorce?

-Our client made a very good living and his wife was a stay at home mom.
-She initially indicated that she wanted to remain in the home during the divorce because she was going to be the primary conservator of the children.
+Our client made a perfect living, and his wife was a stay-at-home mom.
+She initially indicated that she wanted to remain in the home during the divorce because she would be the primary conservator of the children.
 This made a ton of sense on many levels.
 We even told our client as much.
 However, it became apparent that he wanted to remain in the house, as well.
-The reasoning that he used was that he wanted his kids to be able to spend time with him in the house where they had grown up.
-I think deep down he didn’t want to have to move because he wasn’t a huge fan of change.
+He used the reasoning that he wanted his kids to spend time with him in the place where they had grown up.
+Deep down, he didn’t want to have to move because he wasn’t a huge fan of change.

-So, while you and your family may not be in the position to be able to throw around thousands of dollars a month in mediation, what you should take from this story is that there are always work arounds and solutions to complex situations.
-Temporary spousal support is intended to meet a person’s minimal basic needs when it is proven that you couldn’t meet those needs on your own.
-This idea that a person should be able to live according to the lifestyle that they have become accustomed to is not how it actually works.
+So, while you and your family may not be in the position to be able to throw around thousands of dollars a month in mediation, what you should take from this story is that there are always workarounds and solutions to complex situations.
+Temporary spousal support is intended to meet a person’s minimal basic needs when proven that you couldn’t meet those needs on your own.
+This idea that a person should live according to the lifestyle they have become accustomed to is not how it works.

 Spousal maintenance and contractual alimony